Jay Kristoff

-Jay Kristoff (born 11 November 1973) is an Australian author of fantasy and science fiction.
-He writes both for adult readers and young adults.
+Jay Kristoff (born 11 November 1973) is an Australian author of fantasy and science fiction novels.
+As of 2022, he has published 16 novels, both for adult readers and young adults.
 He currently resides in Melbourne.

 Biography

-Kristoff was born in Perth, Australia in 1973.
+Kristoff was born in Perth, Western Australia in 1973.
 As a child, Kristoff read frequently and played tabletop games, including Dungeons & Dragons.
 Kristoff is 6'7" tall.
 He graduated from college with an Arts degree.
 He worked in creative advertising for television for eleven years before beginning his literary career.
-He lives in Melbourne, Australia with his wife and a Jack Russell Terrier named Samwise.
+He lives in Melbourne, Australia with his wife.